je-nnyt/tp/docs/UserGuide.md

 - overlapping with other accommodations
 - argument after (if any) has an incorrect format (like extra spaces between the hyphen and the keyword or missing a hyphen)

-### The activity already exists
-Duplicated activity name on the same day.

 ### Invalid index
 The given index is invalid.
 Possible reasons:
 - the given index is out of range